 From what I have read on the subject, raw sugar/turbinado sugar/organic sugar/etc.--those off-white or light brown sugar crystals--are less processed than white sugar, but when all is said and done, there is not much difference between these raw sugars and white sugar.
 You will be better off choosing sucanat over raw sugars.

 All that said, let's remember we're still talking about sugar.
 Sucanat is still a sugar, and sugar is sugar is sugar!
 Sucanat is simply sugar very near to its "whole food" form.
 It is a better alternative to white sugar, less stressful to our bodies, and provides a tiny amount of nutrition.
-However, I am not promoting the wide-spread, frequent use of sucanat.
-From everything I have read and continue to read, it seems wise to keep our sugar-intake (even sucanat) to a minimum on a regular basis.
+However, I am not promoting the wide-spread, frequent use of Sucanat.
+From everything I have read and continue to read, it seems wise to keep our sugar-intake (even Sucanat, honey and maple syrup) to a minimum on a regular basis.

 A few baking tips:

-Generally, sucanat can be added in a 1:1 ratio in place of white sugar to recipes.
-Some sources will recommend using slightly more sucanat, often 1 1/3cup of sucanat to replace 1 cup of sugar, because sucanat, being less refined, is a bit less sweet.
+Generally, Sucanat can be added in a 1:1 ratio in place of white sugar to recipes, which is a benefit for an unrefined sweetener as honey and maple syrup are trickier to substitute due to their liquid state.
+Some sources will recommend using slightly more Sucanat, often 1 1/3cup of Sucanat to replace 1 cup of sugar, because Sucanat, being less refined, is a bit less sweet.
 I normally just sub 1:1.

-You need to keep in mind that using sucanat is like using brown sugar, so if you are trying to make a white sugar cookie and you use sucanat, it will come out like a brown sugar cookie.
-This rarely becomes an issue for us since we don't eat a lot of desserts and there aren't a whole lot of recipes where this will really become an issue.
-However, if it is an issue, consider using organic sugar (or another raw sugar), as the difference between using organic sugar vs. white sugar in the final product will be minimal, while you will have still chosen a at least a slightly better option.
+You need to keep in mind that using Sucanat is like using brown sugar, so if you are trying to make a white sugar cookie and you use Sucanat, it will come out like a brown sugar cookie.
+This rarely becomes causes a problem for us since we don't eat a lot of desserts and there aren't a whole lot of recipes where this will really become an issue.
+However, if it is an issue, consider using organic sugar or palm sugar, as the difference between using organic or palm sugar vs. white sugar in the final product will be minimal, while you will have still chosen at least a slightly better option.

-Sucanat works wonderfully in cakes and pies and muffins.
+Sucanat works wonderfully in puddings, ice creams, cakes (very sweet and not-so-sweet), cinnamon rolls, pies, shortcakes, muffins, cookies and even in savory recipes where you might need a bit of sweet (like this yummy dish of carrots and bacon!).
 When making cookies, you have to be a bit more careful.
-When you cream the butter and sugar, you really have to beat that sucanat and butter together much longer.
+When you cream the butter and sugar, you really have to beat that Sucanat and butter together longer.
 You might notice a slight difference in texture with cookies.
 For us it has not been an issue, but everyone needs to find what works for them.